 ‘Five!’
 Harry plastered an expression of shock over his broad grin.
 ‘It’s not that hard, you know.’

 Hermione huffed and turned to watch Ron, whose guinea fowl was beginning to look more and more like it had been roasted.

 He’s starting to make me hungry now, too.

 Hermione crossed her arms and jabbed her wand at her guinea pig until the last few feathers had vanished and its feet lost their bird-like aspect.
 ‘I can’t believe you did that on your first try, Harry.
 That’s really lucky.
-Still, points for Gryffindor.’
+Still, twenty points for Gryffindor is good!’